ckronlage/AID-HS/docs/FAQs.md

 ## **Issues & questions with installation**

+### **Issue with the AID-HS License**

+- If your issue is:
+    ```bash
+    ERROR: Could not find a AIDHS_LICENSE environment variable.
+Please ensure you have exported the AIDHS_LICENSE environment following the AID-HS installation guidelines
+    ```
+    This means that the AIDHS_LICENSE variable has not been exported/initialised in the environment (terminal) you are using.
+The variable should be automatically exported when using compose.yml file for the Docker.
+For native installation, you can export manually the environment variable by doing:
+    ```bash
+    export AIDHS_LICENSE=<path_to_aidhs_license_file>
+    ```
+    Please contact the team if the issue continues

+- If your issue is:
+    ```bash
+    ERROR: The file aidhs_license.txt does not exist.
+    Please ensure you got the AID-HS license file by filling the registration form provided in the AID-HS installation guidelines and provided the right path to the file
+    ```
+    This means that the aidhs_license.txt cannot be found in the main aidhs folder (where the code is).
+This can happen if you did not get the AID-HS license file or if the file was placed in an incorect folder.
+To get the proper AID-HS license ID, please fill in to the [AID-HS registration form](https://docs.google.com/forms/d/e/1FAIpQLSdPbtraBZ2s0HD1W8qtF11wr_fYVTWZjraED03Rtl2ZjxeRMA/viewform?usp=header).

+- If your issue is:
+    ```bash
+    ERROR: The license ID provided does not seem correct.
+    Please ensure you got the correct AID-HS license file by filling the registration form provided in the AID-HS installation guidelines and provided the right path to the file
+    ```
+    or
+    ```bash
+    ERROR: The license file aidhs_license.txt does not seem correct.
+    Please ensure you got the correct AID-HS license file by filling the registration form provided in the AID-HS installation guidelines and provided the right path to the file

+    ```
+    This means that the AID-HS license file exists and is at the correct place, but the license ID does not exist or is incorrect.
+To get the proper AID-HS license ID, please fill in the [AID-HS registration form](https://docs.google.com/forms/d/e/1FAIpQLSdPbtraBZ2s0HD1W8qtF11wr_fYVTWZjraED03Rtl2ZjxeRMA/viewform?usp=header).

 ### **Issue with Singularity - Not enough space when with creating the SIF**
 ```bash
 INFO:    Creating SIF file...